A Universal Formulation of Uncertainty Relation for Error and Disturbance: Conclusion and Discussions

-It should be also worthwhile to consider whether our observations can shed some light on other notable uncertainty relations mentioned in the Introduction.
-For this, we first note that our framework naturally encompasses the indirect measurement scheme adopted by several alternative formulations including Ozawa's, for every quantum measurement employing detector systems also preserves the structure of probabilistic mixture.
-We find it assuring in this respect that our relation reduces Ozawa's relation \cite{Ozawa_2003} to one of its corollaries.
-This can be observed from the fact that our inequality is tighter than his; one finds that Ozawa's error $\varepsilon$ and disturbance $\eta$ is never less than ours $\varepsilon_{\rho}$ and $\eta_{\rho}$, respectively, and further reveals $\varepsilon(A) \eta(B) \geq \varepsilon_{\rho}(A) \eta_{\rho}(B) \geq \sqrt{\mathcal{R}^2 + \mathcal{I}^2} \geq \lvert \mathcal{I} \rvert \geq \lvert \left\langle [A,B]\right\rangle_{\!\rho} \rvert /2 - \varepsilon(A)\sigma(B) - \sigma(A)\eta(B)$.
-Here, note that the inequality of the left- and right-most hand sides is equivalent to Ozawa's inequality.
-Details on this topic will be reported in our subsequent papers.
+Regarding the relation for the observation effect, we first note that our framework naturally encompasses the indirect measurement scheme adopted by several alternative formulations including Ozawa's, for every quantum measurement employing detector (meter) systems also preserves the structure of probabilistic mixture.
+We find it assuring in this respect that our relation reduces Ozawa's relation \cite{Ozawa_2003}, which especially assumes quantum measurements $M: \stspq{H} \to \stspc{\mathbb{R}}$ with real $\Omega = \mathbb{R}$ outcomes, and that their observation effects $\Theta_{M} : \stspq{H} \to \stspq{H}$ are completely positive maps between identical $\hsp{H} = \hsp{K}$ quantum systems, to one of the corollaries to its special cases; under such assumptions, our inequality is tighter than his.
+Indeed, whenever Ozawa's definitions \cite{Ozawa_2003} of error (noise, in his terminology) $\varepsilon$ and disturbance $\eta$ are well-defined, so are ours $\varepsilon_{\rho}$ and $\eta_{\rho}$, and the former are respectively never less than the latter; this may simply be observed from the fact that they admit expressions as special cases of our $\mathcal{B}$-loss \eqref{def:loss_gauge}, namely that of a Q-C process $M$ with $\mathcal{B}$ being the identity map on the real line, and that of a Q-Q process $\Theta_{M}$ with $\mathcal{B} = \mathcal{A}$, respectively.
+One then further reveals $\varepsilon(A) \eta(B) \geq \varepsilon_{\rho}(A) \eta_{\rho}(B) \geq \sqrt{\mathcal{R}^2 + \mathcal{I}^2} \geq \abs{ \mathcal{I} } \geq \abs{ \lev{ [A,B] }{\rho} } /2 - \varepsilon(A)\sigma(B) - \sigma(A)\eta(B)$, the left- and right-most hand sides of which is equivalent to Ozawa's inequality.
+More details on these topics, including the mathematical subtleties behind the formulations, shall be reported in our subsequent papers.

+Our universal formulation enables us to see that the three orthodox relations regarding quantum indeterminacy, measurement error, and observation effect, each of which governs the seemingly distinct realms in which the uncertainty principle manifests itself, are in fact parallel manifestations of a single principle, sharing common conceptual and mathematical structures.